 - Use fabric and thin elastic to create eye masks.

-- Creation Mural: Attach a long strip of paper to the wall and divide it into 7 sections for the days or creation.
-As the children study each day of creation glue items or paint pictures onto the corresponding section of the mural.
-For today’s lesson have children draw a picture of the globe to represent the finished creation.
+- Creation Mural: Attach a long strip of paper to the wall and divide it into seven sections for the days of creation.
+As the children study each day of creation, glue items or paint pictures onto the corresponding section of the mural.
+For today’s lesson, have children draw a picture of the globe to represent the finished creation.

 Other Online Resources:

-- Paper crafts for pre-schoolers days 6 and 7 (Our Crafts ~N~ Things)
+- Craft: Paper crafts for pre-schoolers on days 6 and 7 (Our Crafts ~N~ Things)

 - Craft Ideas for recycled items (Artists Helping Children)

-- Songs and Crafts for pre-school age (I Can Teach My Child)
+- Other: Songs and Crafts for pre-school age (I Can Teach My Child)

 Individual Days of Creation: